-Roles Responsibilities Responsible for a stakeholder and community relations induction and training program for all personnel involved in the performance of the Project; Approves the Communications, Stakeholder and Community Relations team roles, role descriptions and responsibilities; Ensures the Contract Specific Community Communications Strategy and key activities are integrated into the project schedule; Attends the Sydney Metro led Communications Management Control Group and reports on activities, strategies and issues; Attends the monthly Project Management Review Group meeting to discuss project status and issues; Issues and crisis management; Manages media issues and acts as media spokesperson for the Project (subject to media protocols); Required to be on call 24 hours based on the team rotation; and Liaise directly with the Independent Environment Representative as required and where appropriate to facilitate any environmental management requirements, including those identified within the Planning Approvals.
-Build and maintain effective working relationship with community, businesses, and stakeholders; Support the successful delivery of the Contract Specific Community Communication's Strategy and requirements; Implementation of the Contract Specific Community Communications Strategy and any relevant Sub-plans.
-Community Place Establish effective working relationships with local stakeholder to support the Manager effective delivery of the Project; Required to be on call 24 hours based on the team rotation to respond to enquiries and complaints; Review, approve and oversee the development and distribution of all notification, newsletter, social media, photography, and other communication material; and Maintain the Consultation Manager database and generate reports as required.
-Understand and implement mitigation as required in the NVMP and any Site personnel and additional required measures identified during Construction; and Subcontractors Participate in (or conduct if authorised) relevant training to implement the requirements of this NVMP.
-Responsible for carrying out noise and vibration monitoring to support the contractor and in accordance with the construction noise and vibration Downer's Noise and monitoring plan.
-Also responsible for updating the CNVIS and NVMP including Vibration Monitoring updated noise predictions as required; Personnel Undertake relevant training where required, to implement this NVMP; (incl.
-Acoustic Ensure regular maintenance and calibration of monitoring equipment; and Consultants) Ensure all relevant monitoring quality/control assurance procedures are effectively implemented.

-to the environmental performance of the CSSI;
+Doloo Decreasibilities Roles Responsibilities Ensures the Contract Specific Community Communications Strategy and key activities are integrated into the project schedule; Attends the Sydney Metro led Communications Management Control Group and reports on activities, strategies and issues; Attends the monthly Project Management Review Group meeting to discuss project status and issues; Issues and crisis management; Manages media issues and acts as media spokesperson for the Project (subject to media protocols); Required to be on call 24 hours based on the team rotation; and Liaise directly with the Independent Environment Representative as required and where appropriate to facilitate any environmental management requirements, including those identified within the Planning Approvals.
+Build and maintain effective working relationship with community, businesses, and stakeholders; Liaise directly with the Independent Environment Representative as required and where appropriate to facilitate any environmental management requirements, including those identified within the Planning Approvals.
+Build and maintain effective working relationship with community, businesses, and stakeholders; Bupport the successful delivery of the Contract Specific Community Communication's Strategy and requirements; Implementation of the Contract Specific Community Communications Strategy and any relevant Sub-plans.
+Establish effective working relationships with local stakeholder to support the effective delivery of the Project; Required to be on call 24 hours based on the team rotation to respond to inquiries and complaints; Review, approve and oversee the development and distribution of all otification, newsletter, social media, photography, and other communication material; and Maintain the Consultation Manager database and generate reports as required.
+Understand and implement mitigation as required in the NVMP and any additional required measures identified during Construction; and Participate in (or conduct if authorised) relevant training to implement the Implementation of the Contract Specific Community Communications Strategy and any relevant Sub-plans.
+Community Place Manager Establish effective working relationships with local stakeholder to support the effective delivery of the Project; Required to be on call 24 hours based on the team rotation to respond to enquiries and complaints; Review, approve and oversee the development and distribution of all notification, newsletter, social media, photography, and other communication material; and Maintain the Consultation Manager database and generate reports as required.
+Site personnel and Understand and implement mitigation as required in the NVMP and any additional required measures identified during Construction; and Subcontractors Participate in (or conduct if authorised) relevant training to implement the requirements of this NVMP.
+Downer's Noise and Vibration Monitoring Responsible for carrying out noise and vibration monitoring to support the contractor and in accordance with the construction noise and vibration monitoring plan.
+Also responsible for updating the CNVIS and NVMP including updated noise predictions as required; Personnel (incl.
+Acoustic Undertake relevant training where required, to implement this NVMP; Consultants) Ensure regular maintenance and calibration of monitoring equipment; and Ensure all relevant monitoring quality/control assurance procedures are effectively implemented.
+Receive and respond to communication from the Planning Secretary in relation to the environmental performance of the CSSI; Consider and inform the Planning Secretary on matters specified in the terms of this approval; Independent Environmental Consider and recommend to the Proponent any improvements that may be made to work practices to avoid or minimise adverse impact to the environment and to the community; Representative Review documents identified in Conditions C1, C3 and C8 and any other documents that are identified by the Planning Secretary, to ensure they are consistent with requirements in or under this approval and if so: (i) make a written statement to this effect before submission of such documents to the Planning Secretary (if those documents are required to be approved by the Planning Secretary), or